snowch-notes/data-architecture/README.md

  - What is the type of problem?
 E.g. regression, classification, collaborative filtering, ...
  - Is the prediction task batch or near real-time?
  - Now ask the ingest questions for each batch/stream of data for prediction.

+## Analyse (realtime)

+ - Completeness: How important is it to have all of your data before you compute your result?
+ - Latency: How long do you want to wait for data?
+For example, do you wait until you think you have all data?
+Do you process data as it arrives?
+ - Cost: How much compute power/money are you willing to spend to lower the latency?

 ## Retrieval

 **Introduction**